New York's 29th State Assembly district

 New York's 29th State Assembly district is one of the 150 districts in the New York State Assembly in the United States.
 It has been represented by Democrat Alicia Hyndman since 2016.

 Geography

+2020s

+District 29 is located in Queens, containing most of the neighborhoods of Jamaica, Hollis, Springfield Gardens, Rosedale, Laurelton, and St. Albans.
+It also contains a portion of Locust Manor.

+The district overlaps with New York's 5th congressional district, the 10th, 11th and 14th districts of the New York State Senate, and the 23rd, 24th, 27th, 28th and 31st districts of the New York City Council.

+2010s

-District 29 is located in Queens, comprising the neighborhoods of Jamaica, Hollis, Springfield Gardens, Rosedale, Lauralton, and St Albans.
+District 29 is located in Queens, comprising the neighborhoods of Jamaica, Hollis, Springfield Gardens, Rosedale, Laurelton, and St. Albans.